umitproject/network-scanner/share/doc/umit/src/comparing_results.rst

 Known issues
 ^^^^^^^^^^^^

-There's a bug that avoids the use of this feature when Umit is been executed with *sudo* in Linux.
+There's a bug that avoids the use of this feature when Umit Network Scanner is been executed with *sudo* in Linux.